kyamagu/matlab-serialization/README.md

 variable into a uint8 array.
 These functions are unsupported and may change at any time without notice in the future Matlab release.

+As of Matlab R2014a, these hidden functions no longer exist.

 The implementation is built upon the `loadlibrary` and `calllib` in Matlab.
 This package also contains an example of MEX versions in the `mex` directory.